jina-ai/docs/chapters/parallel.md

-## Parallelization in Jina
+## How to Use Parallelization in Jina

 ##### Learn how Jina handles parallelization of data processing

 ### Feature description and expected outcome

 Jina allows for parallelization of Peas and Pods.
 This generally leads to an increase in throughput, as the data is split across processes.

 ### Before you start